ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 We have learned how we can configure a CI tool.
 We had the chance to have some hands-on experience with the tool [GoCD](https://www.gocd.org), this workshop was given by [Tim Vierbergen](/author/tim-vierbergen/).
 ## Security <!-- Johan -->
-Security is nowadays a hot topic in the IT sector and it's important to handle sensitive (personal) information in a secure manner.
-Because it's not only a PR nightmare for your business, it's also a financial disaster as well because of the GDPR law that will take effect this May.
-This fascinating lecture was presented by  [Tim De Grande](/author/tim-de-grande/) on our last day of the Kickstarter trajectory.
+Nowadays, security is a hot topic and it's important to handle sensitive (personal) information in a secure manner.Because it's not only a PR nightmare for your business, it's also a financial disaster as well because of the GDPR law that will take effect this May 2018.This fascinating lecture was presented by [TimDe Grande](/author/tim-de-grande) on our last day of the Kickstarter trajectory.

-We discussed about the basic security fundamentals as well as how common web vulnerabilities work and tips and tricks on how to secure your own application.
+We discussed basic security fundamentals, common web vulnerabilities and tips and tricks on how to secure your own applications.

 <img src="/img/2018-03-02-Kickstarter-Trajectory-2018-light/security.jpg" style="max-width:100%"/>